notsobigcompany/BigUIUserPreferences/README.md

     }
 }
 ```

+Unlike `AppStorage` you don't need to specify the type or default value.

 The wrapper always reflects the latest value in the `UserDefaults` and
 invalidates the view on any external changes.